Home/Articles/News

 The Evolution of Forced Reset

-AS Designs Arc V2 forced reset trigger
+AS Designs Arc-Fire V2 forced reset selector

-AS Designs built the Arc V2 from the ground up rather than iterating on V1 components.
+AS Designs built the Arc-Fire V2 from the ground up rather than iterating on V1 components.
 The internal geometry has been redesigned to reduce drag on the system, resulting in a smoother feel during rapid fire.
 Users report the reset is more tactile and consistent, making it easier to maintain control during extended strings.

 V2 Improvements Over V1

-The Arc V2 represents a complete redesign rather than a minor update.
+The Arc-Fire V2 represents a complete redesign rather than a minor update.
 AS Designs focused on three primary areas: feel, options, and compatibility.
 Note that V2 components are not backward compatible with V1 units.

 Smoother Feel